All of you deserves tender care.

 Breast Reconstruction – Your 2nd Consultation with Dr. Naidu in NYC

 Depending on your medical history, Dr. Naidu may advise you to discontinue certain medications prior to surgery.
-If you are a smoker, you must not smoke for eight weeks before or after the surgery.
-For your safety, Dr. Naidu will request your medical records and may order additional screening tests.
+If you are a smoker, you must not smoke for four weeks before or after the surgery.
+For your safety, Dr. Naidu may request your medical records and may order additional screening tests.

 Options for Breast Reconstruction